Structure

 Caution

 In a relative clause, because (A) is describing (B), (B) will be considered the 'main topic/subject'.
-This means that は cannot be used in place of が.
-However, の can be used instead of が, as showing a relationship between (A) and (B) is one of the main functions of の.- 漫画はある本屋。A book store that has manga.
-(Unnatural, as it is impossible to tell whether manga is the only thing at one particular bookstore, or if manga is something that bookstores 'in general' have)
+This means that は will generally not be used in place of が.
+However, の can be used instead of が, as showing a relationship between (A) and (B) is one of the main functions of の.

 Examples